 What’s the difference?

-The Pre-College Program is an immersive, intensive two-week experience.
+The Pre-College Program is an intensive two-week experience.
 You’ll be taking one complete college course in just two weeks, with classes meeting every day for three hours.
-The rest of your time in the Pre-College Program will be spent learning how to balance homework, completing program activities, and, of course, having fun with friends.
+The rest of your time in the Pre-College Program will be spent learning how to balance homework, completing required program activities, and, of course, having fun with friends.

 Participate in activities and social events that engage you